Vincent de Saligão

-Vincent Conceição Vaz (born Vicente Conceição Vás; 15 December 1924 – 27 April 1997), known professionally as Vincent de Saligão, was an Indian female impersonator, actor, playwright, composer, singer, and journalist who worked on the Konkani stage.
+Vincent Conceição Vaz (born Vicente Conceição Vás; 15 December 1924 – 27 April 1997), known professionally as Vincent de Saligão, was an Indian female impersonator, actor, playwright, composer, singer, and journalist who worked in Tiatr.

 Early life

 Vaz was born as Vicente Conceição Vás on 15 December 1924 in Saligão, Goa, which was part of Portuguese India during the Portuguese Empire.
 Vaz was raised in a Goan Catholic family, the son of Julio Sebastião Vás, an employee, and Luizinha de Souza, a homemaker from Anjuna, Goa.
 He had one younger brother, José, (born 1930).
 While studying at Mater Dei School in Saligão, Vaz engaged in a range of performances, including concerts and theatrical productions, that were organized by the village boys in Saligão.
 This involvement was a common experience for those with aspirations to become tiatrists in Goa.

 After attending a performance by an established tiatrist, Vaz was inspired to pursue a career in tiatr, the traditional Konkani theater form.
 At a young age, he wrote and staged his first original tiatr, titled Kustorba, in his hometown, which was well received by local audiences.
 Vaz's stage productions in Parra, Goa drew the interest of Anton Francis Rod, a well-known tiatr performer of that era.
 Impressed by Vaz's talent, Rod extended an offer for Vaz to participate in one of his shows, noting the young Vaz's presence and skills.
 This production also featured the dramatic troupe of Aleixinho de Candolim, providing Vaz with his first major opportunity to showcase his talents as both a singer and actor on the Konkani stage, marking a significant milestone in his career.